 You’ll be able to use any GI Bill benefits you have to pay for your schooling and the school offers a $500 scholarship to bring down your costs.
 You also have a variety of financial aid options.
 Students are encouraged to check out a federal low-income bootcamp student assistance program called EQUIP.

 You might not realize it, but your instructors have shaped you throughout your life.
 Good teachers help their students learn and succeed no matter what subject they’re teaching, and that includes coding bootcamps.
 A quality bootcamp instructor brings a mixture of experience and knowledge and does their best to make sure that every student gets the most out of the course.

 So, you’ve come to a decision.
 You found the perfect coding bootcamp for your needs and are ready to move forward.
-First, you get to go through the entrance process, which includes an in-depth interview.
-Then, you get to start planning out your time in the program, beginning with selecting the class schedule that works best for you.
+Once you get through the admissions process you will need to start planning out your time in the program.
+You should begin by selecting the Northwestern coding bootcamp schedule that works best for you.

-Northwestern bootcamp offers both full- and part-time options to help you work around your already busy work and home schedule.
-Full-time students attend class twenty hours a week for twelve weeks and part-time students can just cut the full-time program in half; you’ll attend class ten hours a week for twenty-four weeks, which makes it possible for most to fit school into your calendar.
+Northwestern bootcamp offers both full-time and part-time options to help you work around your already busy work and home schedule.
+Full-time students attend class 20 hours a week for twelve weeks and part-time students attend class 10 hours a week for 24 weeks, which makes it possible for most to fit school into their Northwestern data science bootcamp calendar.

 Northwestern Coding Bootcamp Curriculum

 Northwestern University bootcamp developed through a partnership between the school and Trilogy Education Services.
 There’s an interesting conversation on the Breaking into Startup podcast with Trilogy’s founder and CEO, Dan Somer, regarding the future role of alternative education.
 Check it out; it’s a good listen.

 "Career Karma entered my life when I needed it most and quickly helped me match with a bootcamp.
 Two months after graduating, I found my dream job that aligned with my values and goals in life!"